 How Does Smoking Damage Your Appearance?

 Smoking damages one’s appearance by way of several factors.
 One being that cigarette smoke has been found to be degenerative.
-According to Live Strong, cigarette use results in oxidative stress occurring within skin cells.
+According to Live Strong, traditional cigarette (not e-cig) use results in oxidative stress occurring within skin cells.
 Substances such as arsenic and carbon monoxide, which is found in cigarette smoke, hinders the reparative capabilities of collagen and elastin.
 This causes deep wrinkles and damaged skin.
 Smoking further causes the skin to take on a purple, red, or orange hue or tone.
 It further causes premature graying of the hair, or hair loss, in both men and women.

 According to CBS News, nicotine withdrawal at night while you sleep causes unrest, resulting in bags under the eyes; excessive yellowing of the teeth due to staining; premature aging; thinner, more brittle hair; slow healing and heavier scarring; gum disease and tooth loss; yellowing of the skin; stretch marks; cataracts; and ultimately, skin cancer.